ayush-gupta0/project-gallery/README.md

 # My Gallery

-A minimal Django-based photo gallery with user accounts and media management.
+A Django-based photo gallery with user accounts and media management.

 This starter README is paired with a small skeleton for a `gallery` app (models and urls) plus an `.env.example` you can copy into your project.